-A power supply is internally controlled by different control or regulation circuits, which shall bring voltage, current and power to the adjusted values and hold them constant, if possible.
+A power supply is internally controlled by different control circuits, which shall regulate voltage, current and power to the adjusted values and hold them constant, if possible.
 These circuits follow typical laws of control systems engineering, resulting in different operating modes.
-Every operating mode has its own characteristics which is explained below in short form.
+Each operating mode has its own characteristics which are explained below in short form.